Fully Funded MFA Programs

 Benefits Offered: Tuition

-The MFA program at the University of Maryland is a nationally ranked program with alumni that are the recipients of many awards and fellowships.
+The University of Maryland's MFA program holds a prestigious national ranking, boasting alumni who have garnered numerous accolades and fellowships.
 It is part of a rich literary community and shares fiction and poetry readings at nearby schools like Georgetown, Howard, John Hopkins, George Mason, George Washington, American University, the PEN/Faulkner, and a variety of local bookstores.
 As a program designed to help aspiring writers perfect their ability to compose poems, stories, and novels, this program gives students a chance to study in intensive studios while doing practical work within their chosen genres.
 The MFA also requires students to study literature in order to broaden their perspectives.
 This is a highly competitive program.
 Each year only four fiction writers and four poets are admitted and fully funded by Teaching Assistantships.
-Typically the funding package is based on two-year completion of the program and pays a stipend of $18,100 in year one and $19,700 in year two.
-First-year students teach only one class, while second-year students teach three classes during their second year.
+The funding arrangement generally anticipates a two year program completion, offering a stipend of $18100 in the initial year and $19700 in the subsequent year.
+First year students instruct a single class, whereas second year students assume responsibility for three classes during their final year.

 Iowa State University